 As we walked away, I thought I did well.
 I'd found the discipline to buy just two pieces.
-However, as reasonable as my purchase may have seemed, finding a place for them in the RV where they wouldn't be damaged was a challenge.
+However, as reasonable as my purchase seemed, finding a place for them in the RV where they wouldn't be damaged was a challenge.
 The only safe place we could find was under the mattress.
 Of course, we didn't want to sleep on rocks, so every night we had to take them out.
 Every morning we replaced them.
 It was worth it!

-Advice For First-Time Visitors to The Quartzsite Gem Shows
+Advice for First-Time Visitors to the Quartzsite Gem Shows

 If you're going to Quartzsite, bring lots of water!